lcaa92/powerplant-coding-challenge/README.md

 # Requirements

-To run the app, it is necessary to install dependencies:
+Before running the app, it is necessary to install dependencies:

 ```
 python -m pip install -r requirements.txt